-The Cleary University Library is primarily a collection of relevant online databases.
-However, the library does maintain a small, focused collection of print and multi-media materials on the Ann Arbor campus.
-Books may be checked out for a period of 14 days.
-One renewal is available for an additional 14 days and may be renewed by phone.
-Materials on reserve for specific courses (usually DVDs) are subject to a 24-48 hour lending limit.
-Periodicals and reference materials are available for in-library use only.
+The Cleary University Library is primarily a collection of relevant online databases, supplemented with some reserve materials.
+Materials on reserve for specific courses (usually DVDs) are subject to a 24-48 hour lending limit unless special arrangements are made with the Campus Center.
 Check with the Campus Center staff for more information.